greyltc/docker-owncloud/README.md

 docker-owncloud
 ===============

-Arch Linux based Docker container including owncloud running on apache with sqlite, mariadb and php-xcache.
+Arch Linux based Docker container including ownCloud via apache with speedups provided by php-xcache and built-in mysql and sqlite database support.

 Any issues you encounter withthis image can be reported here:
 https://github.com/l3iggs/docker-owncloud/issues